lucasjellema/cloud-native-on-oci-gbtour-latam2020-/functions/tweet-report-digester/readme.md

 Note: environment details are not passed to the module as (functional) parameter, but instead through environment variables.
 Variables can be set for:
 - OCI authentication: OCI config & private key
 - OCI Object Storage: bucket, namespace (, compartment?)
+ Environment Variables:
- Environment Variables: COMPARTMENT_OCID, TABLE_OCID, STREAM_OCID, REGION, NAMESPACE
+ App: COMPARTMENT_OCID,  REGION, OCI_NAMESPACE
+ Function: TABLE_OCID, STREAM_OCID,TWITTER_REPORTS_BUCKET

 assumption:
 Function through a Dynamic Group benefit from policy that allows the dynamic group to read from Object Storage, write to NoSQL Databasea and to publish to Stream